Eisenhower HBCU Fellowship

 The Eisenhower HBCU Fellowship is awarded to juniors, seniors, and graduate students at HBCUs who are pursuing transportation-related degrees and plannning transportation careers.
 In addition to recieving a tuition scholarship and a monthly stipend, Eisenhower fellows conduct research and attend the Transportation Research Board's annual meeting.

-The announcement (and application) for the 2011 program can be found here.
-The application deadline is February 25, 2011.
+Check back here for information about the 2015 program, which will be posted soon.
 Applications should be sent to Dr. Andrew Farkas, director of Morgan's National Transportation Center.

 Fellowships are awarded based on